Lifting and restricting t-structures: Case study: HRS-t-structures

 Moreover, a t-structure $(\mathbf{X},\mathbf{Y})$ in $D(A)$ with $D(A)^{\leq -1}\subseteq\mathbf{X}\subseteq D(A)^{\leq 0}$ is compactly generated if and only if its heart $\mathbf{H}$ is a Grothendieck category.
 In this case, $\mathbf{H}$ is locally coherent and the finitely presented objects of $\mathbf{H}$ are given by $\mathbf{H}\cap D^b(A)$. \end{proposition}

 \begin{proof} The upper horizontal bijection was already mentioned above.
 Since $A$ is right noetherian, every torsion pair in $\Mod(A)$ restricts to a torsion pair in $\fpmod(A)$.
 Thus, it is not hard to check that the vertical maps on the right hand side of the diagram induce mutually inverse bijections.
 By \cite[Theorem 3.10]{BP}, a torsion pair in $\Mod(A)$ is of finite type if and only if the associated HRS-t-structure is compactly generated if and only if the heart of this t-structure is a Grothendieck category.
 In particular, we get the lower horizontal bijection.
-Now it remains to observe that lifting t-structures on the left hand side yields a commutative diagram, so lifting induces a bijection with restriction being its inverse. \end{proof}
+Now it remains to observe that lifting t-structures on the left hand side yields a commutative diagram, so lifting induces a bijection with restriction being its inverse.
+Note that this bijection is a special case of the bijection appearing in Corollary \ref{bijection}. \end{proof}

 We have just seen that every compactly generated t-structure $(\mathbf{X},\mathbf{Y})$ in $D(A)$ fulfilling $D(A)^{\leq -1}\subseteq\mathbf{X}\subseteq D(A)^{\leq 0}$ restricts to $D^b(A)$.
 The following example shows that a similar statement fails, if we allow the interval to be any larger.